dlafarga/dlafarga.github.io/_posts/2026-03-20-3D-animation-using-GLORYS.md

 I've found animating the cross-section has more impact, especially for presentations.

 In this tutorial we will go over how to create an animation of cross-sections by using functions created using the [previous tutorial](https://dlafarga.github.io/journal/3D-Visualization-Tutorial-using-GLORYS.html).
+You can find the full code [in this repo](https://github.com/dlafarga/Modern-technology-for-climate-data-and-analysis/blob/main/3D_GLORYS_animation_tutorial.ipynb).

 # Background and set up
 For information on the data please see the data and methods section of [this post](https://dlafarga.github.io/journal/3D-Visualization-Tutorial-using-GLORYS.html).
 The main thing you need to keep in mind is we are working with high-resolution data ($1/12^{\circ}$ latitude by $1/12^{\circ}$ longitude with 50 depth layers).
 This means that regional animations are going to look great!
 We will be taking advantage of this and mostly animating within the Pacific region.